MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Update-Help.md

 ### Example 5: Update help on multiple computers from a file share
 ```
+<#
     The first command uses **Save-Help** to download the newest help files for all modules that support Updatable Help.
-The command saves the downloaded help files in the \\Server01\Share\PSHelp file share.The command uses the *Credential* parameter of the **Save-Help** cmdlet to specify the credentials of a user who has permission to access the remote file share.
+    The command saves the downloaded help files in the \\Server01\Share\PSHelp file share.
+The command uses the *Credential*
+    parameter of the **Save-Help** cmdlet to specify the credentials of a user who has permission to access the remote file
+    share.
 By default, the command does not run with explicit credentials and attempts to access the file share might fail.
+#>
-PS C:\> Save-Help -DestinationPath \\Server01\Share\PSHelp -Credential Domain01\Admin01
+PS> Save-Help -DestinationPath \\Server01\Share\PSHelp -Credential Domain01\Admin01

+<#
-The second command uses the Invoke-Command cmdlet to run **Update-Help** commands on many computers remotely.The **Invoke-Command** command gets the list of computers from the Servers.txt file.
-The **Update-Help** command installs the help files from the file share on all of the remote computers.
-The remote computer must be able to access the file share at the specified path.The **Update-Help** command uses *SourcePath* to get the updated help files from the file share, instead of the Internet, and the *Credential* parameter to run the command by using explicit credentials.
-By default, the command runs with network token privileges and attempts to access the file share from each remote computer (a "second hop") might fail.
+    The second command uses the Invoke-Command cmdlet to run **Update-Help** commands on many computers remotely.
+The
+    **Invoke-Command** command gets the list of computers from the Servers.txt file.
+The **Update-Help** command installs
+    the help files from the file share on all of the remote computers.
+The remote computer must be able to access the file
+    share at the specified path.The **Update-Help** command uses *SourcePath* to get the updated help files from the file
+    share, instead of the Internet, and the *Credential* parameter to run the command by using explicit credentials.
+By
+    default, the command runs with network token privileges and attempts to access the file share from each remote computer
+    (a "second hop") might fail.
+#>
-PS C:\> Invoke-Command -ComputerName (Get-Content Servers.txt) -ScriptBlock {Update-Help -SourcePath \\Server01\Share\Help -Credential Domain01\Admin01}
+PS> Invoke-Command -ComputerName (Get-Content Servers.txt) -ScriptBlock {Update-Help -SourcePath \\Server01\Share\Help -Credential Domain01\Admin01}
 ```

 These commands download updated help files for system modules from the Internet and save them in file share.